lincolnrpowell/PullandSaveScraper/README.txt

 the inventory of the Spokane and Mead Pull and Save locations to show if they have a vehicle in both of their inventories with particular attributes.

 In its current form you can search the inventory by year, make, and model.
-Also by engine by manufacturer.
+Also, engine by manufacturer.
 It will return at the row at the yard the vehicle is in along with other useful data like the VIN.

 HOW TO USE:
-Ensure the packages from the 'requirements.txt' file have been installed.
-Then run the "scraper.py" file to update the inventory in the data_cache folder and to localize the data.
-Then go to main.py, make sure the classfile.CombineInventory class is set to a variable (i.e. 'inventory').
-Then use the functions from the CombinedInventory class in a print statement to search through the data (i.e. print(inventory.search())

-CombinedInventory functions:

-.search()
-This function can be run with up to three arguments(make, model, year) or none at all.
-If run without any arguments it will return the entire inventory of both yard locations.
-The function has a default argument of 'None' for year, make and model.
-The 'make' and 'model' arguments must be of the string type.
-The year argument can be either an integer or string.

-.search_engine()
-This function takes two string arguments of 'make'(manufacturer) and 'size' (engine displacement in liters).
-It returns every inventory instance of that manufacturer's engine displacement.
+Run the main.py file to open the UI.
+Then click "File" and select "Update Inventory" to scrape the latest data from the Pull and save websites.
+Then input your desired arguments into the Year, Make, Model, and/or Engine entry boxes to search through the inventory.
+Note that the "Engine" parameter needs at least a "Make" parameter along with it to work.
+Hit the "Clear" button to clear the search parameters and results display.

 Updates: